jjlg90/ms1-v2/README.md

  To provide orderly and relevant information about the developer and his work to potential employers, contractors and collaborators.

  #### Developer Goals:
  To expose designing capabilities from the start.
-To showcase an attractive, well design resume website that evolves as time passes and experience cumulates.
+To showcase an attractive, well-designed resume website that evolves as time passes and experience cumulates.

 ### Scope